Noovolari/leapp/README.md

 # Key features
-### Switch account in a click
+- ### Switch **Cloud Profile** in a click
   No need to manage the credentials file.
 Get connected to your accounts in a click.
-### Secure repository for your access data
+- ### Secure repository for your access data
   Protect your cloud accounts access data in the system vault and connect straight away.
-### Multiple cloud access strategies
+- ### Multiple cloud access strategies
   Connect with federated single sign-on, roles or static credentials.
 Check [here](#supported-providers) what's currently supported.
-### No static credentials
+- ### No static credentials
   Generate and inject only temporary credentials to comply with security best-practices.
-### Generate and use sessions directly from your AWS Organizations
-Access to multiple AWS accounts with [AWS single sign-on](https://aws.amazon.com/single-sign-on/) access.
+- ### Generate and use sessions directly from your AWS Organizations Access to multiple AWS accounts with [AWS single sign-on](https://aws.amazon.com/single-sign-on/) access.
-### Direct infrastructure connection
+- ### Direct infrastructure connection
   Connect to your virtual machines with AWS System Manager.

 ![Leapp App animation](.github/images/Leapp-animation.gif)